Vector partition functions and Kronecker coefficients: Polytopes and Quasipolynomials

 This section is a primer on polytope point enumeration and quasipolynomiality.
 It can be skipped by those familiar with the topic.
-For more details we recommend one of the following comprehensive introductions:~\cite{DeLoeraHemmeckeKoppe, BeckSinai, BeckSanyal}.
-The examples we have chosen for this section are directly relevant in our study of the Kronecker coefficients.
+However, the examples we have chosen for this section are directly relevant in our study of the Kronecker coefficients.